John Howard Society

 The John Howard Society of Canada is a Canadian non-profit organization that seeks to develop understanding and effective responses to the problem of crime and prison reform.
 It is named after John Howard, a philanthropist and early English prison reformer.
-This society works with adults, children, and youths to help rebuild their lives.
+The society works with adults, children, and youths to help rebuild their lives.

 History

 The origins of the John Howard Society date back to 1867, with a church group focused on providing spiritual care to prisoners in a Toronto prison.
-This group became recognized in 1874 as the Prisoners Aid Association of Toronto, soon discovered more was needed the prisoners than the spiritual care they had been providing.
+This group became recognized in 1874 as the Prisoners Aid Association of Toronto.
+It was soon discovered more was needed the prisoners than the spiritual care they had been providing.
 Due to decreasing interest, the group became inactive in 1915.

 In 1929, Toronto police chief Dennis Draper reactivated the group as the Citizens Service Association after realizing that the conditions prisoners faced upon release were undermining the work of the police.
 This association was volunteer operated and assisted released prisoners in finding housing, clothing and employment.

 The first organization with the John Howard Society name was founded in British Columbia in 1931 by Reverend J. Dinnage Hobden.
 The society was named after John Howard, an English prison reformer who lived from 1726 to 1790.

 In 1946, the Citizens Service Association was renamed the John Howard Society of Ontario.
 Between 1947 and 1960, most other provinces created their own version of the John Howard Society, and in February 1962, The John Howard Society of Canada was formed when all provinces, excluding Quebec, approved a constitution.
 Quebec joined in 1980, followed by the Northwest Territories in 1994.

+Mission and Values

+The John Howard Society of Canada (JHS) fills an important role in public education, community service, and advocating for reform in the criminal justice system.
+With branches and offices in over 60 communities across Canada, including provincial offices in all 10 provinces and the Northwest Territories, and a national office in Kingston, JHS is committed to promoting effective, just, and humane responses to crime and its causes.

+Mission Statement

+The mission of the John Howard Society of Canada is to promote effective, just, and humane responses to the causes and consequences of crime.

+Core Values

+JHS's core values guide its work and advocacy efforts across the country: